๐ŸงขNeuroscience

 Sensory relay (general senses)Pseudounipolar neurons

-Motor pathway hierarchyUpper motor neurons, Lower motor neurons
+Motor pathway hierarchyUpper motor neurons โ†’ Lower motor neurons

-Cortical processingPyramidal neurons
+Cortical processingPyramidal neurons (glutamate, excitatory)

-Cerebellar functionPurkinje cells, Granule cells
+Cerebellar functionPurkinje cells (GABA, inhibitory), Granule cells (glutamate, excitatory)

 CNS integrationInterneurons, Multipolar neurons